OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 Program succeeded Stylus onchain activation checks with Stylus version: 1
 ```

+Note that running `cargo stylus check` may take a few minutes, especially on a fresh build.
+If you're running the check or deploy commands, a message at the start will inform you that this process might take some time.
+For faster checks, you can use the `--no-verify` option.
+Additionally, please ensure that Docker is up and running as it's required for these commands to execute properly.

 Once you're ready to deploy your program onchain, you can use the `cargo stylus deploy` subcommand as follows.
 First, we can estimate the gas required to perform our deployment with:

 ```